JakeJP/FlashAirJS/README.md

 ## Applications
 Applications that use this library are published:

-- Yokin's FlashAir Sync for Google Chrome.
-Auto downloader software that runs on Windows, Linux and MacOS where Google Chrome is already installed. https://chrome.google.com/webstore/detail/yokins-flashair-sync/cmeohdjjopjjlfbiegcikeiioanainmb
+- **Yokin's FlashAir Sync for Google Chrome**.
+Auto downloader software that runs on Windows, Linux, ChromeOS and Mac OS X where Google Chrome is already installed. https://chrome.google.com/webstore/detail/yokins-flashair-sync/cmeohdjjopjjlfbiegcikeiioanainmb
+- **Yokin's FlashAir Sync for Windows Store**.
+The same application for Windows 8.1, Windows 10 Store App. https://www.microsoft.com/store/apps/yokins-flashair-sync/9nblggh1mtvm
-- List.htm customization.
+- **List.htm customization**.
 You can customize the web browser design by placing List.htm in a hidden directory of FlashAir SD. https://github.com/JakeJP/FlashAirList

 ##Compatilibity
 Tested with FlashAir(TM) model W-03.

 ##Version History

+- 0.9.5 to make v1 firmware compatible.
 - 0.9.4 (2015.6.20)
   initial release

 ##License